karenpayneoregon/razor-pages-IOptions-samples/readme.md

 Learn how to fetch properties or values from **appsettings.json** in **.NET Core** Razor Pages and console projects, using both IConfiguration and Options Patterns.

-Code samples for reading from appsettings.json and is at this time a work in progress, all code works but lacking documentation at this time.

 All projects are Razor Pages except one console project.
 The majority of work is done with dependency injection.

 > **Warning**